-Playa d’en Repic is the first beach you come across when you arrive at the Puerto de Sóller.
-It is a white sandy beach with crystal clear water and very close to the town centre.
+Playa d’en Repic is the first beach you come across when you arrive at Port de Sóller.
+It is a white sandy beach with crystal clear water very close to the town centre.

-To reach the beach of Repic by car you have to follow the signs coming from Sóller, avoiding the Port tunnel, as this will divert you from your destination.
+To get to Repic beach by car, follow the signs and avoid taking the Port tunnel, as this will divert you from your destination.

 The d’en Repic beach is also halfway to the Cap Gros lighthouse.
-If you like lighthouses and would like to visit the other lighthouse in the Port of Sóller, the Sa Creu lighthouse, we warn you that you cannot visit it as it belongs to the Demarcación de Costas de las Islas Baleares and access to its premises is limited.
+If you like lighthouses and would like to visit the other lighthouse in Port de Sóller, the Faro de Sa Creu, we warn you that you cannot visit it as it belongs to the Demarcación de Costas de las Islas Baleares and access to its premises is limited.

-Walking along the promenade you will reach the other beach, the beach of Puerto de Sóller.
+Walking along the promenade you will reach the other beach, the beach of Port de Sóller.